-This is where fire service personnel are working within the hazard area and exposed to greater risk, because the incident commander has decided it is appropriate following their risk assessment.
-This mode may apply to an individual sector or to the whole incident when every sector is offensive.
+This is where fire service personnel are working in the hazard area and exposed to greater risk, because the incident commander has decided it is appropriate following their risk assessment.
+This may apply to an individual sector or to the whole incident when every sector is in offensive mode.